vektor-inc/vk-blocks-pro/readme.txt

 == Changelog ==

+[ Bug fix ][ Slider(Pro) ] Fixed a bug that the background was not transparent when the transparency setting was set to 0.
 [ Bug fix ][ Outer (Pro) ] Fixed a bug where css was hitting inner content

 = 1.27.7 =